The United States is founded on exclusive voting power

 Asian Americans for Equality protest treatment of Peter Yew

-A rally against police brutality at City Hall brought out 20,000 protesters and forced the closure of most Chinatown businesses.
-After weeks of public pressure, all charges were dropped against Yew on July 2.
+Yew, a young Chinese American living in New York City’s Chinatown, intervenes when he sees police beating a 15 year-old whom they had stopped for a traffic violation.
+For his concern, Yew is beaten himself on the spot and again back at the police station, where he is charged for resisting arrest and assaulting an officer.
+A rally against police brutality at City Hall brings out 20,000 protesters and forces the closure of most Chinatown businesses.
+After weeks of public pressure, all charges are dropped against Yew on July 2.
 Chris Kui, executive director of Asian Americans for Equality, also remembers it as a turning point: “There was a lot of discussion within the community.
 Some people said ‘Let’s not make trouble … it could hurt our future.’
 Others even said ‘This isn’t really our country.’
 But a whole new generation had a different view and said ‘This is our country.
 We have rights.
 Let’s fight for those rights.’”

 First Polynesian in the College Football Hall of Fame

 “Squirmin” Herman Wedemeyer, a Hawaiian, is inducted to the College Football Hall of Fame in 1979.

 Tom Flores becomes the first Hispanic coach to win the Super Bowl

 The Oakland Raiders’ Flores becomes the first minority and Hispanic head coach to win a Super Bowl as the Raiders defeat the Philadelphia Eagles in Super Bowl XV.
 Three seasons later, Flores would win a second Super Bowl.
 Before coaching, Flores in 1960 becomes the first Hispanic quarterback to start for a professional football team, starting for the Raiders.

 Nine Big Ten universities affiliate women’s athletic programs in the Conference